TheDripper/htdocs/readme.md

 # Running the app
-Serve the root directory of this git in MAMP/WAMP on any port other than 3000.
+Serve the root directory of this git in MAMP/WAMP on default settings, (localhost:8888, localhost:8889 for SQL)

 ## In Terminal
 ```